jskimko/fps/README.md

-# cmake-template
+# fps
-A template for cmake projects.
+A frame interpolation software.